Schema Migrations

 const [store, result] = await createStoreWithSchema(graph, backend);

-Section titled “Basic vs Managed Store”TypeGraph provides two ways to create a store:
+Section titled “Basic vs Managed vs Verified Store”TypeGraph provides three ways to create a store, each suited to a different deployment role:

 Basic Store (No Schema Management)